Drain Cleaning Tips »

 When chemical treatments and low-pressure garden hose sprayers fail to solve these problems, you can power wash your tanks using an RV tank cleaning attachment powered by your pressure washer.

-Note: an electric pressure washer rated 1.2 GPM and compatible tank cleaning attachment are recommended for safer and more thorough hydro-jetting of RV holding tanks, sensors and drain lines.
+An electric pressure washer rated 1.2 GPM and compatible tank cleaning attachment are recommended for safer and more thorough hydro-jetting of RV holding tanks, sensors and drain lines.

 The Clog Hog RV tank cleaner is a hydro-jetting attachment for your pressure washer with these features required to clean holding tanks: